radutomy/radutomy.github.io/_posts/2020-05-08-realtimeblazor.md

 ## Introduction

-### We are going to demo a Blazor web assembly application that receives real time information from a service and updates the page asynchronously based on the price change.
+In this post we are showcasing a Blazor web assembly application that receives real time information from a service and updates the page asynchronously based on the price change.
 For the purpose of this demo we're going to display the price in real time for the 5 most popular cryptocurrencies (Bitcoin, Ethereum, Ripple, Bitcoin Cash and Litecoin)

 Let's start by describing the model: